nagula-ritvika/Sentiment-Analysis-of-Tweets/README.md

 # Sentiment-Analysis-of-Tweets
-Analysed the public sentiment towards a prominent sale organized by an e-commerce company in India.
-Collected live tweets over a span of 5 days during the sale.
+Analyzed the opinion of the public towards a sale conducted by an e-commerce website in India for 5 days by collecting live tweets and developing a model to determine the polarity of the tweets using machine learning and natural language strategies in Python, Scikit, and MySQL.
 Published paper can be found at https://ieeexplore.ieee.org/document/8392217